Areus I: A Hellenistic king

-While the Spartan kingship had been an anachronism in Classical Greece (5th and 4th centuries BC), it became the prevalent form of government during the Hellenistic era.
+While the Spartan kingship had been an anachronism in Classical Greece (5th and 4th centuries BC), monarchy became the prevalent form of government during the Hellenistic era.
 Areus' rule as king shows that he tried to emulate the Hellenistic monarchs, who by now ruled the Greek world, at the expense of the ancestral Spartan constitution written by Lycurgus.
 Although Sparta was a diarchy, with two kings of equal powers, Areus completely eclipsed the kings of the Eurypontid dynasty.
 Nothing is known of Areus' co-king Archidamus IV after his defeat against Demetrios Poliorketes in 294, and Archidamus' son Eudamidas II is the most obscure of all the Spartan kings; the dates of their reign are highly conjectural.
 The Eurypontids were also denied any military command; even when Pyrrhus attacked Sparta while Areus was away, the defence of the city was entrusted to Areus' young son Akrotatus.
 In the engraved Athenian decree forging the alliance with Sparta before the Chremonidean War, Areus is mentioned by name five times, while his co-king is absent, therefore showing that for the Athenians, Areus was the sole ruler of Sparta.

 The most striking feature of this new era is the introduction of coinage in Sparta.
 The use of coins had been allegedly banned since the time of Lycurgus because money was seen as a source of greed and corruption.
 Areus' first coins were tetradrachms of the Athenian standard, featuring the head of young Herakles and Zeus seated on a throne, which at the time formed the common imagery on the coins of Alexander the Great and all his successors.
 The legend reads "King Areus" (Basileos Areos) without mentioning the other king or even the city of Sparta, but is very similar to the coins of the Diadochi.
 Several dates have been suggested for the production of these tetradrachms, but recent studies support a date at the beginning of the Chremonidean War in order to pay the vast number of mercenaries hired by Areus.
 They were probably minted outside Sparta, perhaps near Corinth.
 Areus also produced a second series of smaller coins, which were more likely intended for local circulation within Sparta.
 These obols feature the head of Herakles and his club, alluding to their ancestry.
 The Spartan kings were indeed the last of the Heracleidae—the descendants of Herakles—following the extinction of the Argead dynasty of Macedonia in 309 BC, an important source of prestige within the Greek world.